 The Minnesota Wage Theft Law helps make sure workers receive their proper wages from their employers.
 It also outlines new rules for Minnesota workers to follow, such as including additional information on pay stubs and providing employees with a notice when they’re hired.

-The law went into effect on July 1, 2019.
-Going forward, employers must follow the rules set by Minnesota’s Wage Theft Law.
+Employers must follow the rules set by Minnesota’s Wage Theft Law, which cover:

 - Notifying employees